 Yet there are a few myths that have always floated around about first-time home buyer loans and one of them is having to save up enough money for a down payment of 20 percent of the sales price.

-The median home value in California hovers around $500,000 but can be higher or lower depending upon the location of the property.
-A 20 percent down payment on a $500,000 home is $100,000.
-That’s alone is enough of an obstacle to keep first time buyers on the sidelines.
+The median home value in California hovers around $760,000, but can be higher or lower depending on the location of the property.
+A 20 percent down payment on a $760,000 home is $152,000.
+That alone is enough of an obstacle to keep many first-time buyers on the sidelines.
 However, there are options that do not require such a down payment and they all three come with a guarantee to the lender.

-The FHA home loan was first introduced in 1934 in an attempt to both shore up an ailing economy as well as provide some stability in the mortgage market.
+The FHA home loan was first introduced in 1934 in an attempt to both shore up an ailing economy and provide some stability in the mortgage market.
 Prior to the introduction of the FHA loan, lending guidelines were all over the map and banks could ask for a down payment of 30 percent down and higher.
-The FHA program fixed all that and today the FHA loan is the most popular loan choice for those buying and financing their very first home.
+The FHA program fixed all that, and today the FHA loan is the most popular loan choice for those buying and financing their very first home.

 The FHA loan program asks for only a down payment of 3.5 percent of the sales price.
-With a $500,000 sale, that’s $17,500.
+With a $760,000 sale, that’s $26,600.
 Quite a difference compared to a 20 percent down payment.
-While still not a small amount of money it’s easier for first time buyers to save up for a 3.5 percent down payment.
+While still not a small amount of money, it’s easier for first-time buyers to save up for a 3.5 percent down payment.

-All of the options listed above are available to approved home buyers across the nation.
+All the options listed above are available to approved homebuyers across the nation.
 Current homeowners can also learn about refinancing options available for FHA, VA, USDA and Jumbo loans.

 Call us 7 days a week at the number above to learn more about any of the programs mentioned.